webmaxru/push.foo/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## About

+### Author

+[Maxim Salnikov](https://twitter.com/webmaxru).
+Feel free to contact me if you have any questions about the project, PWA, Web Push, etc.